 One of the biggest challenges in 2025 is not just high costs, but unpredictable costs.
 Hiring activity ebbs and flows with market conditions, but traditional in-house structures often lock companies into fixed expenses that don’t flex with demand.

-Flexible recruitment solutions, like recruitment process outsourcing (RPO), help companies align spending with business needs.
+Flexible recruitment solutions, such as recruitment process outsourcing (RPO), help companies align their spending with business needs.
 This prevents overspending during slow periods and ensures funds are allocated more efficiently when hiring ramps back up.

 - Scalable recruiting support that expands or contracts with your hiring needs.